Sardis Technologies ST-2900 NVRAM and RTC Boards

 (not available yet)

-(??KB .zip, last modified 2023-Aug-26)
+(??KB .zip, last modified 2024-Apr-28)

 (not available yet)

-(??KB .pdf, last modified 2023-Aug-26)
+(??KB .pdf, last modified 2024-Apr-28)

-I have partially assembled one board (see picture above).
+I subsequently partially assembled one NVRAM board (see picture above).
 Capturing the SPI signals with a logic analyzer shows that the SPI Mode 0 (0,0) helper circuitry is working as intended for both writes and reads.
 Yes, the 6522/VIA's shift register can support half duplex SPI without needing to resort to bit banging!

 I also connected an RV-3149-C3 evaluation board for the RTC chip to the NVRAM/RTC board using an IDC DIP header and ribbon cable (see picture above).
 I was able to purchase the chip itself, but it is tricky to solder, so the eval board eliminated that difficulty for now.